westonganger/rails_drop_in_analytics/README.md

   end
 end
 ```
-The reason we store our anayltics in two separate tables to keep the cardinality of our data low.
-You may use only a single table but I recommend you try the 2 table approach first and see if it meets your needs.
+The reason we store our analytics in two separate tables to keep the cardinality of our data low.
+You are permitted to store everything in only one table but I recommend you try the 2 table approach first and see if it meets your needs.
 See the performance optimization section for more details.

 Add the route for the analytics dashboard at the desired endpoint: